filipalacerda/filtered-table/README.md

 The decision was made in order to focus on the JavaScript side and unit tests instead of writting the CSS myself.
 I'd rather have a usable and tested application.

 ### Filters decisions

+#### `contains`, `less_than`, `greater_than`, `equals`

+1. To allow the user to still see the values when selecting one of these operators the filter is only applied if a value was typed in.
+2. After the value is typed in, the filter is applied
+3. I followed this approach to allow the user to still see the results when applying a search with the three possible fields

 #### `none` filter